Smart speaker wars: judge rules that Google infringed on five Sonos patents

-Google is guilty of infringing Sonos’ patents, according to an initial ruling from a US International Trade Commission judge.
+Google is guilty of infringing Sonos’s patents, according to an initial ruling from a US International Trade Commission judge.

-Sonos has been embroiled in a back-and-forth legal tussle with Google since January 2020, when it sued the search giant claiming that, under the guise of looking over Sonos' blueprints in order to make its own music service compatible with the products, Google stole five of its patents relating to smart speakers – including one that lets wireless speakers sync with and communicate with each other.
+Sonos has been embroiled in a back and forth legal tussle with Google since January 2020, when it sued the search giant claiming that, under the guise of looking over Sonos's blueprints in order to make its own music service compatible with the products, Google stole five of its patents relating to smart speakers – including one that lets wireless speakers sync with and communicate with each other.

 As part of its initial suit, Sonos had also requested a ban on the sale of Google kit in the US, to include Nest Hubs, Chromecasts, and Pixel smartphone handsets.
 But Google fought back, filing a countersuit in June last year alleging that the Santa-Barbara based wireless speaker manufacturer was using Google's patented technology for software, networking, search, audio processing, digital-media management and streaming, without paying a license fee.
 This only caused Sonos to launch a fresh case, claiming that Google had infringed another quintet of patents in addition to the original five.